Brucephalus/Textbooks/Prosocial.md

 The reps, the sweat, the progress photos—those are surface-level.
 The real output is the ability to _do what’s necessary when it’s inconvenient_.
 Life doesn’t warn you when the weight’s coming.
 It just hits.
 But if your nervous system already knows how to engage under tension—if you’ve _trained your mind through your body_—you won’t flinch.
 You’ll respond.

 Repetition isn’t just for growth.
 It’s for _calibration_.
 It’s how you install reliability under pressure.
 Every time you train, you aren’t just building strength—you’re deciding who you become when life gets hard.
 That decision gets easier the more you rehearse it.
 And reps are the rehearsal.

-Expansion of Topic 7.3.2.3 **does** result in meaningful, non-speculative substance.
-Expansion follows:

 ##### 7.3.2.3 Training Humbles You—and That’s a Gift